Your first trek will always be the most memorable one.

 You will feel like the most unprepared person on the trek, you’ll forget to take half the necessary things, you will struggle to understand the mechanics of your sleeping bag, and for the first time in your life, you will understand the importance of toilet paper.

-And let’s not forget the culprit you convinced you to go on your first trek.
-You will curse him over and over again but as the trek comes to an end, you will be giddy as hell, not just because the trek is over, but because, you just experienced what walking in the wilderness feels like.
+And let’s not forget the culprit who convinced you to go on your first trek.
+You will curse them over and over again but as the trek comes to an end, you will be giddy as hell, not just because the trek is over, but because, you just experienced what walking in the wilderness feels like.